Project-Faster/qpep/docs/user-manual.md

 ### Linux

 > Before proceding be sure to have Administrator rights for your local machine
->
-> QPep currently only supports server mode on linux currently

 Once obtained, copy the QPep binary in the directory ```/opt/qpep``` which should be writable by the user that will run qpep executable.